-In conjunction with the 2018 Wastewater Operating Budget the Utility Commission approved a rate increase that will become effective December 5, 2017.
-The increase will be attached to the usage (flow) portion of bills and will be seen by quarterly customers on the bills issued in April of 2018.
-The flow rate was increased by $0.74/unit for city customers and $0.92/unit for suburban customers.
-A listing of current rates can be found on our Billing and Rates page.
+The Utility Commission recently approved a rate increase that will become effective December 4, 2018.
+The increase will be attached to the usage (flow) portion of bills and will be seen by quarterly customers on the bills issued in April of 2019.
+The flow rate was increased by $0.68/unit for city customers and $0.85/unit for suburban customers.

 WATER SOFTENER REBATE PROGRAM

 The Utility Commission is offering a $100 rebate to customers who change to an on demand regenerating water softener.
 Find out more about the rebate program and how you can eliminate chlorides from the collection system and how it will help to protect our groundwater resources.
 Check back for more information in an article on chlorides that will be in our Summer '17 Commission Connection Newsletter.